binerogroup/documentation/storage/retype-a-volume.rst

 If you created a volume with the wrong :doc:`storage type <storage-types>` you are able to retype it.

-Perhaps you've noticed that a disk was to heavily utilised causing IO-wait on your instances because it was placed on HDD storage and want to change it to SSD.
+Perhaps you've noticed that a disk was to heavily utilised causing IO-wait on your instance because it's using HDD storage and want to change it to SSD.
 The other scenario might be a volume has grown and is to expensive to host on SSD.

 .. note::